prashanthi001224/DisplayMessages/README.md

-# DisplayMessages on the screen about a person status
+# DisplayMessages on the screen about a person status details